ridiplay2/awesome_video_player/README.md

 </table>

 ## Introduction
 This package is forked from [better_player_plus](https://github.com/SunnatilloShavkatov/better_player_plus) which is a nice plugin that covers many video related use cases.
-Best Player fixes common bugs, adds more configuration options and solves typical use cases and promises to maintain the library.
+Advanced Video Player fixes common bugs, adds more configuration options and solves typical use cases and promises to maintain the library.

 **Features:**
 ✔️ Fixed common bugs